 “Garden at Sainte-Adresse” by Claude Monet

 “Garden at Sainte-Adresse” by Claude Monet was painted in the summer of 1867 at the resort town of Sainte-Adresse on the English Channel, near Le Havre, France.
-Monet depicted a garden with a view of Honfleur which is located on the southern bank of the estuary of the Seine across from Le Havre.
-Monet combines smooth, traditional rendering with sparkling passages of rapid, separate brushwork, and spots of pure colour.
+Monet depicted a garden with a view of Honfleur.
+The garden is located on the southern bank of the estuary of the Seine across from Le Havre.
+Monet combines smooth, traditional rendering with sparkling passages of rapid, separate brushwork, and spots of pure color.

-The figures are assumed to be family members consisting of Monet’s father, Monet’s cousins and their father.
-Although the scene projects a comfortable family setting, Monet’s relations with his father were tense that summer because his father disapproved of Monet’s liaison with Camille Doncieux.
+The figures are assumed to be family members consisting of Monet’s father, Monet’s cousins, and their father.
+Although the scene projects a comfortable family setting, Monet’s relations with his father were tense.
+His father disapproved of Monet’s liaison with Camille Doncieux.
 Camille became pregnant and gave birth to their first child, Jean, in 1867.
 Monet and Camille married in 1870.

-The composition’s flat horizontal bands of colour are reminiscent of Japanese colour woodblock prints.
+The composition’s flat horizontal bands of color are reminiscent of Japanese color woodblock prints.
 There is a print by the Japanese artist Hokusai that may have inspired this picture.
 The Japanese print remained part of Monet’s personal collection to the end of his life.
-Japanese colour woodblock prints were avidly collected and studied by Monet and other artists of the time like Manet, Renoir and Whistler.
+Japanese color woodblock prints were avidly collected and studied by Monet and other artists of the time like Manet, Renoir, and Whistler.